Automorphism groups of random substitution subshifts: Automorphism groups for recognisable substitutions

 So, there exists a unique bi-infinite sequence $ \omega \in \{1, \ldots, n\}^\Z$ (up to a shift) such that

 Let $\alpha$ be an automorphism of $X_{n}$.
 We define a map $f_\alpha \colon X_\rsub \to X_\rsub$ by

-To see that $f_\alpha(x) \in X_\rsub$, note that, by recognisability, there exists a unique $y \in X_\rsub$ and a unique $0 \leq k \leq |\rsub(y_0)-1|$ such that $\sigma^{-k}(x) \in \rsub(y)$.
+To see that $f_\alpha(x) \in X_\rsub$, note that, by recognisability, there exists a unique $y \in X_\rsub$ and a unique $0 \leq k \leq |\rsub(y_0)|-1$ such that $\sigma^{-k}(x) \in \rsub(y)$.
 This unique preimage $y$ is also a preimage of $f_\alpha(x)$, by construction of $f_\alpha(x)$, as the placement of inflation words and their types has not changed, only their realisations.
 That is, $\sigma^{-k}(f_\alpha(x)) \in \rsub(y)$.
 As $\rsub(y) \subset X_\rsub$, it follows that $f_\alpha(x) \in X_\rsub$.

-The map $f_\alpha$ is an example of a generalised shuffle, as mentioned in the discussion of Example \ref{EX:shuffle}, whose radius is uniformly bounded in length.
+The map $f_\alpha$ is an example of a generalised shuffle as described in Remark \ref{REM:gen-shuff}, whose radius is uniformly bounded in length.
 This follows from the fact that $\alpha$ is a sliding block code, all realisations of $\square$ are uniformly bounded in length, and the length $|\rsub(a)|$ is fixed for all realisations.
-As such $f_\alpha$ is itself a sliding block code, and so is a shift-commuting continuous function on $X_\rsub$.
+As such $f_\alpha$ is itself a sliding block code (again, due to local recognisability), and so is a shift-commuting continuous function on $X_\rsub$.

 It is not difficult to see that $f_\alpha \circ f_{\alpha^{-1}} = f_{\alpha^{-1}} \circ f_\alpha = \operatorname{Id}_{X_\rsub}$, and so $f_\alpha \in \Aut(X_\rsub)$.
 Further, it is clear that $f_{\alpha \circ \beta} = f_\alpha \circ f_\beta$ and so the map $\Aut(X_{n}) \to \Aut(X_\rsub) \colon \alpha \mapsto f_\alpha$ is a group homomorphism.